-BU 225 Federal Income Taxes SP 3 s.h.
+BU 225 Federal

+Income Taxes

-The course studies federal and state income tax laws and regulations.
-It covers taxable income, inclusions and exclusions, capital gains and losses, deductions and other topics.
-The course provides practice in preparation of income tax returns and emphasizes individual returns.
+This course studies federal tax law and regulations.
+It covers the tax formula, gross income, exclusions, deductions, tax credits, gains and losses and the computation of income tax liability.
+This course provides practice in the preparation of individual tax returns and the preparation tax returns for sole proprietorships.
 Prerequisite: BU 121 or permission of instructor.
 Hours of class per week: 3.